FYSETC/FYSETC-SPIDER/bootloader/README.md

 ### Step 3: Upload the bootloader

 Now you can connect and flash the Spider board with STM32CubeProgrammer with the following operation.

 ![Steps](images/Steps.png)

 Do as the red number shows in the screen shot.

+1. Change to USB
-1. Click the button to find the DFU port.
+2. Click the button to find the DFU port.
-2. Connect the DFU
+3. Connect the DFU
+4. Change to "Erase and Programming"
-3. Choose the downloaded "Bootloader-FYSETC_SPIDER.hex" file.
+5. Choose the downloaded "Bootloader-FYSETC_SPIDER.hex" file.
 (If 64k bootloader,choose `Bootloader_FYSETC_SPIDER_10000.hex`).
-4. Start Programming
+6. Start Programming

 **We will continue to update, please look forward to it!***

 ## Method 2: dfu-util

 This method works in linux, works in raspberry pi. ***According to community members feedbacks, someone runs into klipper no connection with Spider.
 If you run into this situration, please use method 1 instead.***

 1. Make sure dfu-util is installed, shoot `dfu-util --version` command to check.

    Sample output:

    ```
    dfu-util 0.9